walkerkaiman/Interactor2/Tests/README.md

-# Interactor2 Simplified Test Suite
+# Interactor Simplified Test Suite

-This directory contains the test suite for the simplified Interactor2 backend architecture.
+This directory contains the test suite for the simplified Interactor backend architecture.
 The tests have been updated to reflect the new headless singleton service design with minimal complexity.

 ## Test Structure